matt200346/matt200346.github.io/index.md

 Please click the link to see images and screenshots of the projects listed above.
 [image examples of projects](screenshots.md)
 ---

 <br/>

 ## Other projects
-I have worked on other projects, but listing them all would make the page too wordy and not user friendly.
-Some examples of others include:
+Some examples of other projects I have worked on include:

 - Used microservices in docker to create an angular site, that was then migrated to AWS using both an s3 bucket and AWS Lambda
     - (insert github link here???)